seek-oss/wingman/fe/lib/components/SalaryDetails/README.md

 Optional:

-- `initialMinimumPay`: A default value for the minimum pay.
+- `initialMinimumAmount`: A default value for the minimum pay.
-- `initialMaximumPay`: A default value for the maximum pay.
+- `initialMaximumAmount`: A default value for the maximum pay.
-- `initialSalaryType`: A default value for the salary type.
+- `initialBasisCode`: A default value for the salary type.
-- `initialSalaryDescription`: A default value for the salary description.
+- `initialDescription`: A default value for the salary description.
-- `errors`: An object of errors mapping to either `salaryType`, `minimumPay`, `maximumPay` or `salaryDescription` that contain an error message.
+- `errors`: An object of errors mapping to either `basisCode`, `minimumAmount`, `maximumAmount` or `description` that contain an error message.

 ### Validation